-The BS in Behavioral Neuroscience integrates across elements of biology, chemistry, mathematics, physics and psychology, to study how nervous system structure and function produces normal and abnormal behavior.
+The Behavioral Neuroscience program integrates across elements of biology, chemistry, mathematics, physics, and psychology to study how nervous system structure and function produces normal and abnormal behavior.
 For example, Behavioral Neuroscience majors study the biological basis of normal learning and memory as well as psychiatric illnesses such as depression, schizophrenia, and drug abuse.

 “It’s thrilling to conduct real research and then present it to the public, who are always amazed at what undergraduate students are doing at Western.
 I love that Behavioral Neuroscience emphasizes our duty as researchers to teach the public about science.”